alberto-antonietti/CerebNEST/README.md

 export NEST_MODULE_PATH=/home/alberto/nest-simulator/b/lib/nest:$NEST_MODULE_PATH
 export SLI_PATH=/home/alberto/nest-simulator/b/share/nest/sli:$SLI_PATH
 ```
-This passage shoud be repeated every time the Terminal is closed.
+This passage should be repeated every time the Terminal is closed.
 It is possible to add the two lines in your \.bashrc to avoid doing this every time.

 6. Make and install the module
 ```